terminusdb-labs/benchmark-tracker/README.md

 ### Track updates of this action

-To notice new version releases, please [watch 'release only'][help-watch-release] at [this repository][proj].
+To notice new version releases, please [watch 'release only'][help-watch-release] at [this repository][original-repo].
 Every release will appear on your GitHub notifications page.